RichardLitt/birdinginvermont.com/public/project251.md

 [Zac Cota](https://ebird.org/profile/NDIwNDA1/US-VT),
 Barbara Powers, Rich Kelley, Rita Pitkin, and Susan Paradis.

-Let me know if you'd like to opt out of being added as a contributor.
+Let me know if you'd like to opt out of being added as a contributor, or if I missed adding you by accident.

+Updated on:
-Last updated: April 17th, 2021
+April 27th, 2021